biobricks/blast-level/README.md

 This module does not actually create a BLAST index, rather it creates an actual BLAST database in BLAST database format by streaming the output of a leveldb database into the `makeblastdb` command line tool with metadata referencing the original leveldb entries.
 When a BLAST query is performed it is executed using the `blastn` or `blastp` and the results are referenced to the original leveldb entries and streamed out.

 Since none of the BLAST+ command line tools allow modifying a BLAST database (appending is sorta supported, see the Notes section) the entire BLAST database must be re-written every time the leveldb database changes in ways that modify the sequence data.

+# ToDo

+Add an option for automatic triggering of BLAST database updates without causing the callbacks to wait for the BLAST database update to complete.

 # Future